8x Maastricht squares with terraces

 Markt square

 The square takes its name from the commodity markets that have been held here for centuries.
-More info on De Markt
+More about The Market square

 -